-The COPC should have one or more members who are thoroughly familiar with requirements of the Cub Scout outdoor program.
+The OPC should have one or more members who are thoroughly familiar with requirements of the Cub Scout outdoor program.
 Refer to the Cub Scout Leader Book, No. 33221.
 Cub Scouting is a family-based program where outdoor activities require council-sanctioned, improved public sites such as neighborhood parks, playgrounds, picnic areas, and nearby organized overnight campgrounds.
-Most boys join Cub Scouting because of the promise of outdoor adventures.
-Here is an excellent environment for Cub Scouts to develop character, citizenship, and personal fitness while learning to be resourceful, self-reliant, and respectful.
+Most youth join Cub Scouting because of the promise of outdoor adventures.
+Here is an excellent environment for Cub Scouts to develop character, citizenship, and personal fitness while learning to be resourceful, self-reliant, and respectful of other people and the natural world.
 As they participate in the outdoors and learn to become a team member, they gain an awareness and appreciation of the natural world around them.
 Introducing Cub Scouts to the fun and skills acquired in the outdoors will benefit them as they grow and mature with enthusiasm throughout the program.
-A superb Cub Scout outdoor program increases retention and prepares a boy to become a Boy Scout.
+A superb Cub Scout outdoor program increases retention and prepares a them to become Scouts.

 There are many opportunities for Cub Scouts to enjoy a variety of outdoor experiences as they participate in den and pack events.
-All outdoor program activities are under the direction of adults and should be age-appropriate and suitable to the abilities of the boys.
+All outdoor program activities are under the direction of adults and should be age-appropriate and suitable to the abilities of the youth.
 Refer to Age-Appropriate Guidelines for Scouting Activities online at www.scouting.org and the Guide to Safe Scouting, No. 34416.
-Local councils may be required to submit a tour plan when traveling as a den or pack to an event.
+Packs may be required to submit a tour and activity plan to their council when traveling as a den or pack to an event, based on their local council policy.
 Chapter 4 of the Cub Scout How-To Book, No. 33832, contains ideas for outdoor programs.

 Councils are highly encouraged to maximize the camping season and provide outdoor events attractive to the needs of Cub Scouts and their families.

-The Wagonmaster and Campmaster programs, found at www.scouting.org/scoutsource/BoyScouts/Campmasters/01.aspx, may be an additional source of weekend leadership.
-The COPC should consider the recommendations in the Cub World Planning and Program Guide.
+The OPC should consider the recommendations in the Cub World Planning and Program Guide.